derailed/bigbertha/README.md

-# Firewater - Ruby implementation of the Firebase framework
+# Basilik - Additional firepower to your Firebase batteries

-Firebase is a real-time backend that allows one to store key-value pairs in a hierarchical fashion, without having to manage additional servers.
-Firebase offers api's for a variety of client libs such as javascript, REST, IOS and now Ruby ;-).
+Root is a real-time backend that allows one to store key-value pairs in a hierarchical fashion, without having to manage additional servers.
+Root offers api's for a variety of client libs such as javascript, REST, IOS and now Ruby ;-).
 Mechanisms are in place to automatically broadcast updates to the various client sharing a firebase.
 Pretty cool feature for application needing the share data across a variety of platforms.
 Get the firehose from http://firebase.com